CleanestMink126/DSA-19-Dev/DP/day02/option1/option1.md

 We have [hints!](./hints.md)
 ### Checkoffs
-Reach out to Nick (gsteelman@olin.edu, @steeeeelman on Instagram) to get checked off or if you have questions.
+Reach out to Nick (gsteelman@olin.edu, @steeeeelman on Instagram) (or one of the other instructors) to get checked off or if you have questions.

 You can still get checked off if you pass tests 1-8.
 BUT, your code cannot run forever on any of the tests.